 In a heavy saucepan, combine raspberries, sugar and lemon juice.
 Bring to a boil.
 Reduce heat and simmer for 5 minutes, crushing berries slightly with the back of a spoon.
 Strain the berries through a fine sieve, pushing the pulp through the sieve with the back of a spoon.
 Gradually stir ½ cup water into the seeds in the sieve (over the bowl) and press again to remove as much pulp as possible.
 Return seedless puree to the saucepan (rinse saucepan first if there are seeds clinging to the sides).
 Mix the cornstarch and ¼ cup water in a small bowl; stir into puree in the saucepan.
 Return mixture to a boil; lower heat and simmer for 1-2 minutes, or until slightly thickened and no longer cloudy.
 Cool completely (or chill) before using.

-4 oz bittersweet chocolate, chopped (a little more than ½ cup)
+8 oz bittersweet chocolate, chopped (about 1 heaping cup)

 Place the chopped chocolate into a small bowl and set aside.
 In a Pyrex measuring cup or microwavable bowl, combine the heavy cream and corn syrup.
 Heat for 1 minute; stir.
 Pour the hot cream over the chopped chocolate.
 Let sit for one minutes, then stir until smooth with a whisk.